raghubetina/puzzles-red/README.md

  1. Now that all your messy work-in-progress commits have been ironed out, we can merge:

     ```
-    git checkout master
+    git checkout main
     git merge your-name-first-branch
     ```

  1. That's it — verify with `git log`.
-It's as if you made one, beautiful commit directly to `master`.
+It's as if you made one, beautiful commit directly to `main`.

+## Automated testing

+You may have noticed that it's tedious to know when you've solved a problem completely; we can test the function a few times interactively with various arguments, but we have to do that over and over again while we're working.
+That's a lot of typing, and error prone!

+Instead, it's a good idea to **automate testing**, rather than doing it manually.
+For each puzzle, you'll see a file ending in `_test.py`.
+These are examples of how software engineers automate testing.
+You can run each one like any other Python program to see what they do.

+There's also a command available called `pytest` that you can run that has slightly more output, and you don't need to specify the file containing the tests; it will assume that any files ending in `_test.py` contain tests and run them all.
+Give it a try.

+How close were your solutions to passing all the tests?